avantrec/soco-cli/README.md

 ```

 Loops are detected and disallowed when an alias with a loop is run, but not at alias creation time.

+### Single Keystroke Mode

+*Not supported on Windows.*

+Single keystroke mode allows the shell to be controlled by single character presses on the keyboard, without requiring the return key to be pressed.
+This is useful for some headless automation use cases, as well as sometimes being convenient for interactive use.
+All single character actions are available, including aliases.

+Enable by using the actions `sk` or `single-keystroke` at the shell prompt.
+Type 'x' to exit back to the normal shell.

+To start SoCo-CLI in single keystroke mode, use the command line option `--sk`, along with the interactive (`-i` or `--interactive`) option.

 ## Cached Discovery